Soundmolto/frontend/README.md

 # Music streaming Frontend

-Preact frontend for the Music streaming service.
+Preact frontend for SoundMolto

+## Notes
+* Fair amount of spaghet code / unfinished stuff
+* Probably not the best it could be but hey

 ## CLI Commands